It’s Not Cake – What it Really Takes to Get People Back to the Office

 The response sparked a greater question and conversation: What’s the magic “thing” that will bring life back into our office spaces?
 What will convince people to commute two hours, pay for childcare and wait until Sunday to do the laundry?
 That CEO isn’t alone in their thinking: When employees were in the office five days a week, having free food was considered a perk.
 They were already there and only had to get up and walk to the café to grab a slice of cake, pizza, etc. It was a nice break in your day, a chance to chat with your colleagues.
 However, things have changed, and we need to adjust our expectations on what the true draw is.
 Hint: It’s not cake.

 We’ve known the answer for years: the only thing your office space has, that nowhere else does, is your people.
 When employees were surveyed in the wake of the pandemic, the number one thing they all said they missed about the office was the people.
 Even science tells us we need in-person interaction.
 Studies have shown that in-person interaction helps drop blood pressure and reduce anxiety.
 The elderly live longer and more fulfilled lives when they have regular interactions with others.
-Blue Zone studies are showing us how important a connection to our community is to our longevity.
+Blue Zone studies, which explore regions of the world where people live significantly longer and healthier lives, are showing us how important a connection to our community is to our longevity.
 So, if we know that we miss each other and that being around others will improve our lives, why isn’t that enough to get people together in offices?

 It’s going to take work both from employers and employees to implement the changes required.
 Let’s dive into what we can do to promote and support in-office work by focusing on three necessary steps to build and sustain in-office culture in a flexible work environment: